MilenTecle/human-body-quiz/README.md

  ## Site Owner Goals

 To give the user an oppurtunity to learn about the human body in a fun and easy way.
-The purpose of the quiz is educational and it is suitable to everyone.
+The purpose of the quiz is educational and it is suitable for everyone.
 To create curiosity and interest in a way that is easy to understand.
-Challenge to try something new,  acquire new knowledge and expand knowledge base.
-For those with an interest in anatomy and the human body, the quiz has different levels of difficulty.
+Challenge a user to try something new, acquire new knowledge and expand knowledge base.
+To give the user an opportunity to do the quiz on different levels to keep learning.

 ## User Stories